soldera/hadoop_sandbox/README.md

 4. Run `./hive/copy_demo_dataset.sh` to copy the sample dataset to Hive's HDFS folder.
 4.1.
 Run `./hive/start_cli.sh` if you want to open the Beeline SQL CLI.
 4.2.
 Run `./hive/run_sql_demo.sh` to run the demonstration SQL DDL for table creation and also an example query.

+## Next Steps
+- Add Unit and Integration tests in the scala project.
+- Share bash script code (like JDK exports and such)